 Recognized for his "rich, luscious tone quality" (The Clarinet), Rob Patterson has established himself as one of the most exciting and versatile clarinetists of his generation.
-Beginning in the Fall of 2019, Mr. Patterson will join the faculty at Boston University's School of Music.
-Upcoming engagements include working with young composers at the Curtis Institute of Music's Summerfest program, performances of Mozart’s Clarinet Concerto with the Baltimore Chamber Orchestra, Weber and Brahms’ Clarinet Quintets with the New Asia Chamber Music Society, and a return to Scandinavia for a series of masterclasses.
+Mr. Patterson is an Assistant Professor of Clarinet at Boston University's School of Music.
+Upcoming engagements include working with young composers at the Curtis Institute of Music's Summerfest program, performances of Mozart’s Clarinet Concerto with the Baltimore Chamber Orchestra, and chamber music performances in Hong Kong as a part of Bright Sheng's two week Intimacy of Creativity festival.

 Mr. Patterson has served as Acting Principal Clarinet with the Louisville and Baltimore Orchestras as well as Principal Clarinet with the Charlottesville Symphony and the Lyrique-en-Mer Orchestra in France.
 Additionally, he has served as guest Principal Clarinet for the orchestras of Cincinnati, Richmond, Huntsville, Modesto, Pasadena, Peoria, as well as the Baltimore Chamber Orchestra.
 He can be heard as principal clarinet on the Baltimore Symphony Orchestra’s recording of the complete Romeo and Juliet Ballet by Prokofiev for the NAXOS label under Marin Alsop.

 A passionate educator, Mr. Patterson’s book Advanced Clarinet Studies was released to critical acclaim in late 2017 by Theodore Presser.
 He has served on the faculty at the University of Virginia, where he was featured in recital and as soloist with the Charlottesville Symphony.
 Recent masterclass invitations have included the University of Dayton, Morehead State University, the Grieg Academy (Bergen, Norway), the Sibelius Academy (Helsinki, Finland), the Royal College of Music (Stockholm, Sweden), the Norwegian University of Science and Technology in Trondheim, and the Norwegian State Academy of Music in Oslo.
 Previous teaching engagements include Carnegie Hall's National Youth Orchestra, the Curtis Institute of Music’s Summerfest, the Sewanee Summer Festival, and the Yellow Barn Young Artist Program.
 He has presented classes at The Juilliard School, Rice University, Teatro del Lago (Frutillar, Chile), James Madison University, University of Kentucky, Morehead State University, Virginia Commonwealth University, Virginia Tech, and Taipei Municipal University.